 I try to imagine their faces.
 “When will this be, and what will be the sign that it’s about to happen?”

 I’m thinking that has to be the most natural question to ask at that point.
 Making a plan to, at least, avoid the city would be uppermost in their minds.

 Beginning with, “Nation shall rise against nation and kingdom against kingdom,” followed by, “Earthquakes…pestilence…terrors and great signs from heaven…imprisonments…betrayal by loved ones…” and ending with, “Watch, therefore, that you may be counted worthy to escape all the things that will happen and to stand before the Son of Man,” this doesn’t sound at all like what we have seen in Jesus.

 Not like him, except for the encouraging words found throughout:

 “You will be hated of all men for my sake, but not a hair of your head shall perish.
 In your endurance you will gain your souls.”
-I think the King James Version puts it this way: “In your patience possess ye your souls,” which is saying that patient waiting for the deliverance promised will quiet your mind and emotions, and keep your will in line with God’s.
+I think the King James Version puts it this way: “In your patience possess ye your souls,” which is saying that patiently waiting for the promised deliverance will quiet your mind and emotions, and keep your will in line with God’s.

 “When these things happen, look up, for your redemption is drawing near.”